casangi/casadocs/docs/tasks/task_impv.rst

    starts at the specified position angle and ends on the opposite side of the specified center.
-Thus *pa="45deg"* means start at a point at a *pa* of 45 degrees relative to the specified center and end at a point at a *pa* of 225degrees relative to the center.
+Thus *pa="45deg"* means start at a point at a *pa* of 45 degrees relative to the specified center and end at a point at a *pa* of 225 degrees relative to the center.
    Either *start/end* or *center/pa/length* must be specified; if a parameter from one of these sets is specified, a parameter from the other set may not be specified.
 In either case, the *end* points of the segment must fall within the input image, and they both must be at least 2 pixels from the edge of the input image to facilite rotation (see below).

    | One may specify a *width*, which represents the number of pixels
      centered along and perpendicular to the direction slice that are used for averaging along the slice.
 The *width* may be specified